 Know your needs

 What kind of terrain will you be hiking on?
 Will you have a car with you?
-How many children do you have and what ages are they, etc. Will there be other adults there to share the load?
+How many children do you have, what ages are they, etc. Will there be other adults there to share the load?

-Hiking strollers need to be quite light but in reality they can vary a lot.
-This is important as may have to carry it up hills or push it over rough terrain.
-You don’t want a stroller that is too heavy and hard to push.
+Hiking strollers need to be relatively light, but they can vary a lot in reality.
+You don’t want a stroller that is too heavy and hard to move.
+This is important as you may have to carry it up hills or push it over rough terrain.

-Make sure there’s enough storage space for snacks, water bottles, jackets, etc., as well as a place to put your cell phone.
-Baskets and pockets are useful additions to any stroller.
+Ensure there’s enough storage space for snacks, water bottles, jackets, etc. Also, it would be best if you had a place to put your cell phone.
+Baskets and pockets are valuable additions to any stroller.

-Consider the wheel types (some have 3 wheels, some have 4) and make sure whichever one you choose has good suspension so that bumps in the road won’t jostle baby too much.
+Consider the wheel types (some have three wheels, some have 4) and make sure whichever one you choose has good suspension so that bumps in the road won’t jostle baby too much.

 Think about safety features like brakes and locks on wheels.
-The crotch strap and safety belt should be strong and sturdy to keep baby from slipping or falling out.
-The safety belt should be height adjustable for proper fit.
-Wheels should be properly aligned and not loose.
+Make sure the wheels are appropriately aligned and not loose.
+The crotch strap and safety belt should be solid and sturdy to keep the baby from slipping or falling out.
+You should adjust the height of the safety belt for proper fit.
 The larger the wheels, the easier it will be to negotiate rough terrain.

-When you consider the fact that there are hiking strollers from $150 all the way up to $600 (and more) you have to take price into consideration.
+When you consider the fact that there are hiking strollers from $150 up to $600 (and more), you have to consider the price.
 You may not get all the bells and whistles with the cheaper ones, and often a lot of these extras aren’t necessary anyway.
-However, you do want to pay enough that your stroller will be strong and durable enough to last a long time.
+However, you want to pay enough that your stroller will be solid and durable enough to last a long time.

 Look at reviews from other parents who’ve used the stroller before buying it yourself.
-Amazon is a great place to find real user reviews from customers and has a good range of all terrain strollers for hiking.
-Amazon is also great for fast delivery and for customer service should you need it.
+Amazon is a great place to find genuine user reviews from customers and has a good range of all-terrain strollers for hiking.
+Amazon is also great for fast delivery and customer service should you need it.

 Benefits of taking your baby hiking

 - You’ll be able to introduce your baby to new sights, sounds, smells, textures, animals – all while getting some exercise yourself!
-All these experiences help baby to make sense of the world.
-It also helps to promote early language development if you talk to baby about their surroundings and what they’re seeing.
+All these experiences help babies to make sense of the world.
+It also helps promote early language development if you talk to babies about their surroundings and what they’re seeing.

 - It will help build physical strength in both you and your child.
-Pushing a stroller across rough ground isn’t the easiest of tasks and can provide a very good resistance workout.
+Pushing a stroller across the rough ground isn’t the easiest of tasks and can provide a perfect resistance workout.